rensatsu/windows-terminal-here/README.md

 A simple way to add a context menu item for Windows to open Windows Terminal.

+> ⚠ Windows Terminal has implemented this feature natively, so this hack is now obsolete.

 ## Install

 * Download the [most recent release][release], start the installer.